 - Proof by Ted Berner (finished copy provided by author)

 - Mammoth by Jill Baguchinsky (ARC provided by Turner Publishing)

 - Tiny Beautiful Things by Cheryl Strayed

 - The Heart of the Buddha’s Teaching by Thich Nhat Hanh

-I bought a couple of books I used to own because when working on Sentranced Saturday posts I realized my copies were never returned by whomever borrowed them.
+I bought a couple of books I used to own because when working on Sentranced Saturday posts I realized my copies were never returned by whoever borrowed them.
 Rude!
-I should start a library log or something, because this is ridic!
+I should start a library log or something because this is ridic!

 eBooks Purchased (not yet reviewed): Timebound, The Fifth Season, The Immanent World: Cluichi: A Horror Anthology Series, Ace of Shades, Uprooted